-- 1. Obtain the Request for Leave of Absence Form, available in the HGSE Registrar's Office, the Office of Student Affairs, and the Master's Studies Office, as well as on my.harvard. - 2.
+- 1. Obtain the Request for Leave of Absence Form, available electronically on my.harvard. - 2.
 Complete the form and obtain the signatures of the student's faculty advisor.
-Ed.M. students must also obtain the signature of the Associate Dean for Master's Studies; Ed.D. and Ed.L.D. students must also obtain the signature of the Associate Dean for Doctoral Programs. - 3.
+Ed.M. students must also obtain the signature of the Associate Director for Master's Studies; Ed.D., Ph.D. and Ed.L.D. students must also obtain the signature of the Assistant Director for Ed.D & Ph.D.
+Programs or the Assistant Director for the Ed.L.D.
+Program, respectively, - 3.
 Financial aid recipients: Consult with the Financial Aid Office to determine the impact of the proposed leave on financial aid status. - 4.
-Submit the completed form to the appropriate degree program Dean or their designee (i.e., if a Master's student, to the Associate Dean for Master's Studies).
+Submit the completed form to the Degree Programs Dean or their designee.

-The degree program Dean will coordinate the review of the petition and provide a written response to the student within five business days.
+The Degree Programs Dean or their designee will coordinate the review of the petition and provide a written response to the student within five business days.
 If approved, the effective date for the leave of absence is the date that the request form was received by the appropriate program office.